JulieBrooks/JulieBrooks/README.md

 - 👋 Hi, I’m @JulieBrooks
-- 👀 I’m interested in ... all things .net Developers!
+- 👀 I’m interested in ... all things tech talent
 - 💞️ I’m looking to collaborate on ... finding your next gig :)
 - 📫 How to reach me ... here or via LinkedIn https://www.linkedin.com/in/juliebrooks1/